 9 Vinyl Flooring Patterns for Your Next Design Project

-Picking the perfect vinyl flooring design for your space is only half the battle.
-Whether you’ve settled on a wood-look or a stone feel, the vinyl flooring pattern you choose is where the real artistry comes to life.
+Selecting the perfect vinyl flooring or wall design for your space is only part of the design process.
+Whether you’ve settled on a wood-look or an abstract design, the LVT pattern you choose is where the real artistry comes to life.

 There are many varieties of flooring patterns you can utilize – each creating a vastly different look and feel in your space.
 You may have planned to install marbled tile look in a classic offset pattern, only to discover that the weave pattern is a better choice to achieve you the design aesthetic you envisioned.